-This service is managed by the Office of Parking and Transportation Services in the Divison of Administrative Services with technical assistance from the Office of Business Services-Finance and Administration and Informational Technology for Administration Services.
+This service is managed by the Office of Parking and Transportation Services in the Divison of Operations with technical assistance from the Office of Business Services-Finance and Administration and Division of Operations Information Technology.

 The service provides employees, students, and their guests with safe and convenient transportation between the Blacksburg/Roanoke and Ballston/Arlington areas.
 The bus runs between the Blacksburg campus and the National Capital Region campus year-round with the exception of university holidays, as defined in University Policy 4305: Policy on Authorized Closings.
 The holiday and winter closing calendar is available on the university's Department of Human Resources website.

 For more information, visit the Campus-to-Campus Bus webpage.

 The one-way rate for service is $95.
 Payment can be made on the secure website portal

 with a MasterCard or Visa.
 Business travelers may also pay via HokieMart .

 Reservations can be made from the secure website portal up to two weeks in advance.
 Payment is required at the time of the reservation.

 Reservation changes, including dates and time of travel, are allowed up to 24 hours before the departure time.
 Changes made less than 24 hours before departure are allowed, but will incur a $30 change fee.
 Substitution of travelers is allowed without a change fee, as long as the traveler's information is in the system at least eight hours before departure time.
 To request a change in the reservation send an email to email@example.com and provide the travelers name, original date of travel, and the requested change.